Car Free School Streets

-West Berkshire Council, as part of the Department for Transport's Emergency Active Travel Fund, will pilot a Car Free Schools Street scheme
+West Berkshire Council, as part of the Department for Transport's Emergency Active Travel Fund, piloted a Car Free Schools Street scheme

-West Berkshire Council has secured funding from the Department for Transport Emergency Active Travel Fund.
-Allocations for Phase 2 include a pilot scheme to encourage active travel at school start and finish times.
+West Berkshire Council secured funding from the Department for Transport Emergency Active Travel Fund.
+Allocations for Phase 2 included a pilot scheme to encourage active travel at school start and finish times.

 School Streets is a community-based approach, aiming to:

 - cut down on traffic and parking pressures outside schools

 - discourage car journeys to school and encourage walking and cycling